 We are living in a visual world.
 The advent of the internet and the digital revolution, the ubiquity of mobile devices which allow us to capture still and moving images easily, the appearance of video-sharing platforms such as YouTube and Vimeo, and the emergence of social media networks such as Instagram and Facebook whose users upload largely visual content, have all contributed to an extraordinary rise in visual communication and to the image, and increasingly the moving image, becoming the primary mode of communication around the world.

-The majority of texts young people are encountering and creating are multimodal.
+The majority of texts young people encounter and create are multimodal.
 (A multimodal text is one where the meaning is communicated by more than one mode – e.g. written text, audio, still pictures, moving pictures, gesture, use of space, etc. Digital multimodal texts can include, for example, videos, slideshows and web pages, while live multimodal texts can include theatre, storytelling and dance.)
 The fact that communication nowadays is largely multimodal changes the construct of communicative competence.
 This has huge implications for our educational systems.

 The changing nature of communication is reflected by the fact that in the English language curricula of a number of countries – for example, Singapore, Canada and Australia – two new skills, ‘viewing’ and ‘visually representing’, have been added to the traditional skills of reading, writing, listening and speaking.